Aditya007-star/devopslab2/readme.md

-# this is from local system  S
+# this is from local system